bbauska/W3Cx-5of5/README.md

 inherited from this "Array" predefined object.
 We already met the "length" property that corresponds to the number of elements in an array.
-If we look at the array named "a2", that contains "1" and "2", 2 numeric elements, 2 numbers, &quot;**a2.length**&quot; will display "2" ...
-2 elements... value "2".
+If we look at the array named "a2", that contains "1" and "2", 2 numeric elements, 2 numbers, &quot;**a2.length**&quot; will display "2" &#155; 2 elements&#155; value "2".
 As arrays are objects, you can imagine that you can also set some properties to them.
 You can do "**a2.name=&quot;Michel"**".
 This not so good because your are mixing numbers with a property that is a name, and so on&#41; I don&apos;t recommend at all doing that: avoid!
 But just to show you something: it's that the length of an array works only on elements that have a numeric index.
-If we display the length after adding the name (property), we will still have a length of "2"...&quot;only elements with a numeric indexes are taken into account&quot;.
+If we display the length after adding the name (property), we will still have a length of "2"&#155;&quot;only elements with a numeric indexes are taken into account&quot;.

 We can also change the "length" value.
 If we set the "length" to an